Workers’ Compensation Lawyer San Diego, CA

 You have the right to appeal a denied claim yourself, but it's generally not a great idea to do so.
 Once a claim becomes adversarial, you'll be at a disadvantage.
 Your employer and their workers' compensation insurance company will have dedicated adjusters and attorneys on their side.

+You deserve to be compensated for your medical bills and lost wages.
 You need your own advocate to level the playing field.
-You need McLaughlin & Sanchez.
+You need Robert A. McLaughlin, APC.
 We have successfully helped injured San Diego workers file for workers' compensation and appeal denied claims.
 Contact us today to schedule your free case evaluation.